ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/TutorialsDojo-ReviewMode-3.md

 [(view)](https://portal.tutorialsdojo.com/my-dashboard/#)11000:00:57

 -  Add a new bucket policy on the Amazon S3 bucket.
--  Configure the lifecycle configuration rules on the Amazon S3 bucket to purge the transaction logs after a month
+-  ==Configure the lifecycle configuration rules on the Amazon S3 bucket to purge the transaction logs after a month==
 -  Create a new IAM policy for the Amazon S3 bucket that automatically deletes the logs after a month
 -  Enable CORS on the Amazon S3 bucket which will enable the automatic monthly deletion of data